-Week 2 focusses on queries and updates.
-We add variables and logical operators to our language and show how to use them in writing queries and updates, and we give a formal semantics for queries and updates written within this language.
+Week 2 focusses on queries.
+We add variables and logical operators to our language and show how to use them in writing queries, and we give a formal semantics for queries written within this language.
 As we shall see, the semantics is simple and very precise.
 However, it is not very practical from a computational point of view.
-In Week 3, we will look at some practical algorithms for computing answers and performing updates, and we will suggest some techniques for optimizing queries and updates that takes advantage of these algorithms.
+In Week 3, we will look at some practical algorithms for computing answers, and we will suggest some techniques for optimizing queries that takes advantage of these algorithms.

 Okay.
 We are on our way!
 The course begins now.
 On Tuesday, we will have an introductory presentation on the subject matter of the course and course logistics.
 On Thursday, we will have our first substantive class.